Automattic/jetpack/docs/development-environment.md

 The Jetpack monorepo is home to different projects, with different needs.
 Some require that you build PHP, JavaScript, and CSS components.
 [The Jetpack CLI tool](https://github.com/Automattic/jetpack/blob/master/tools/cli/README.md) will help you with all building steps.

-There are three types of builds:
+There are different types of builds:

 * ### Development build
 	A standard development build will create un-minified versions of the JavaScript and CSS files.
 To build a project, run: